Probabilistic risk aversion for generalized rank-dependent functions: Generalized rank-dependent functions

-The following proposition illustrates that if the domain $\M$ of $I_h$ is chosen to be the set of two-point distributions on two specific points, then the m-quasi-convexity of $I_h$ is equivalent to the quasi-convex of $h$ (hence, there are more m-quasi-convexity $I_h$ than Theorem \ref{th-main}).
-Hence, Assumption \ref{assm:1} on $\mathcal M$ is needed for the result in Theorem \ref{th-main} to hold. \
+The following proposition illustrates that if the domain of $R_{h,v}$ is chosen to be the set of all two-point distributions on two specific points such that the values of $v$ are distinct on these two points, then p-quasi-convexity of $R_{h,v}$ is equivalent to quasi-convexity of $h$.
+Hence, there are more cases of p-quasi-convex $R_{h,v}$ than in Theorem \ref{th-main}.